- Proposal Would Reaffirm the Importance of a National Standard of Broadband Reliability, Security, and Consumer Protection.

 data, and lacks the authority to even consider ways that it can help protect against and

-• BOOST SECURITY OF BROADBAND NETWORKS – In this digital age, there
+recover from internet service outages. - BOOST SECURITY OF BROADBAND NETWORKS – In this digital age, there

 are new and emerging digital threats.
 Without broadband oversight, the FCC is unable